ayushbaid/DIPProject/README.md

 # Test Images
 The test images are located in <code>./USC_SIPI_DATABASE</code>

-# Running instructions
+# Code details
-* <code>ms1.m</code> to run the algo over 5 test images for 6 different values of noise standard deviation and plot pne figure for each standard deviation
+* <code>ms1.m</code> executes the algo over 5 test images for 6 different values of noise standard deviation and plots psnr and ssim figure for each standard deviation.
+Denoiser 1 is Wiener filter and Denoiser 2 is TVD

-* <code>ms.m</code> to run the algo over all test images for 6 s.d. values and plot them separately (time consuming)
+* <code>ms2.m</code> executes the algo over the lenna image for a s.d value mentioned in the code.
+Plots the residues and images for 2 iterations.
+Denoiser 1 is TVD and Denoiser 2 is Wiener filter.

-* <code>ms2.m</code> to run the algo over a test images for a s.d. values and plot the resulting image.
-The iteration continues as long as SSIM decreases
+* <code>ms3.m</code> Similar to <code>ms2.m</code> except that Denoiser 1 is Wiener filter and Denoiser 2 is TVD.